blair-aitken/bac-calculator/README.md

 ### Local version

-For a local version:
+For a local version, use `git clone` or download the project from this page.

-1. Clone the repository: `git clone https://github.com/blair-aitken/BAC_Calculator.git`
-2. Navigate to the repository's directory: `cd BAC_Calculator`
-3. Open the `index.html` file in your browser to use the calculator.

 ## How to use